sbustelo/JSOL/docs/ROADMAP.md

 ## Priority 0 (ship anytime, no dependencies): Level 1 wrapper additions

 [IPAX](https://ipax.bustelo.com.ar/) is the project that spawned JSOL.
-Two wrappers earned their place from real usage in the IPAX port, are fully deterministic, and need no contract model:
+Two wrappers (or set of wrappers) earned their place from real usage in the IPAX port, are fully deterministic, and need no contract model:

-- **`JSOL.round($val, $decimals)`** — replaces the repeated `parseFloat($x.toFixed(n))` / `round($x, n)` pattern found more than ten times in IPAX's ergonomics engine.
+- **`JSOL.round($val, $decimals)`** — replaces a repeated split JS/PHP math pattern found more than ten times in IPAX's ergonomics engine.
 One implementation, one place a rounding-edge bug can hide, instead of ten.
+It's still to be defined if it makes sense to cover different rounding mechanisms, etc., considering differences not only in method naming but also math engines, in order to ensure JSOL functions compile to different architectures ensuring deterministic input/output parity.
 - **`JSOL.upper($str)`** — replaces `.toUpperCase()` / `strtoupper()`.
-Trivial, no asymmetry risk for the ASCII hex strings it's used for today, but centralizing it now costs nothing and closes the last dual-block in the color-parsing code that didn't need one.
+Trivial, no asymmetry risk for the ASCII hex strings it's used for today, but centralizing it now costs nothing and closes a dual-block in the color-parsing code that didn't need one.
 While IPAX doesn't convert strings to lowercase, a `JSOL.lowe($str)` wrapper will make intuitive sense given we'll implement `JSOL.upper`.
+This opens the question whether other string functions should be supported, and if so, which ones should be core functions and which ones should be extensions (as defined below).

 These go straight into `LANGUAGE_SPEC.md` Section 2.8 and the compiler's existing substitution logic.
 No architecture change required, this is the same mechanism `JSOL.count` already uses.